AdobeDocs/commerce-admin.en/help/stores-purchase/stores.md

 To configure your server to support multiple websites, see [Multiple websites or stores](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/multi-sites/ms-overview.html) in the _Configuration Guide_.

-For help configuring your web server, see the following tutorials:
+For help with configuring your web server, see the following tutorials:

 - [Set up multiple websites with NGNX](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/multi-sites/ms-nginx.html)
 - [Set up multiple websites with Apache](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/multi-sites/ms-apache.html)